The Jackalope has both mythological and literal origins that traverse across history.

 The tall tales and history associated with the jackalope put the frightening critter right up there with some of the most legendary cryptids.

-While it’s now considered just a face for Wild West souvenirs, in ancient times, many thought a creature like a jackalope was real and multiple sightings were reported.
+While it’s now considered just a face for Wild West souvenirs, in ancient times, many thought a creature like a jackalope was real and multiple sightings were recorded.
 And like Bigfoot or the Loch Ness monster, belief is in the eye of the observer.

 The Jackalope’s Mythological And Literal Origins

-The jackalope isn’t merely a work of fiction.
+The jackalope isn’t merely a work of human imagination.
 The creature has a history that dates back to a 1932 hunting trip of brothers Ralph and Douglas Herrick.
 After catching a jackrabbit, the pair went back to their Douglas, Wyo. family taxidermy shop and tossed the animal’s body next to a pair of deer antlers.

 Douglas had the lightbulb idea to mount it that way, thus creating the legendary American totem.